 Rehabilitating your older home is rewarding in many ways, and with the Property Tax Assessment Freeze homeowners may be eligible for a financial incentive that can make the work even more attractive.
-The program can freeze the assessed value of historic owner-occupied, principal residences for a period of 8 years, followed by a four-year period during which the property’s assessed value steps up to an amount based upon its current market value.
-This results in 12 years of reduced property taxes.
-This program is administered free of charge as a benefit to Illinois property owners interested in rehabilitating their historic homes.
+The program freezes the assessed value of historic owner-occupied, principal residences for 8 years, followed by a four-year period during which the property’s assessed value steps up until the 12th year, when it will be at its then-current level.
+This program is administered free of charge to Illinois homeowners who sensitively rehabilitate their historic homes.

 Download a one-page program summary

 The Property Tax Assessment Freeze Program benefits both the owner-occupant and the community by:

 - Rewarding owner-occupants for sensitively reinvesting in their homes

 - Increasing the value of the rehabilitated property

 - Strengthening a community's neighborhoods and housing stock